Table of contents

 This is a snippet of code that you place on your site either directly or using Google Tag Manager

-Then, when a user accesses your site – the Pixel script is run and assigns a specific cookie to that user.
+Then, when a user accesses your site, the Pixel script is run, and a specific cookie is assigned to that user.
 From that moment on, every action on your site (e.g., form fills, clicks, transactions, etc.) will be recorded and sent to Facebook, and we will see this information in the Ads Manager.
 That is, as you can see – everything is based on the data collected and transmitted by the cookie.

-How does this whole process look like?
+How does this whole process look?
 When a user visits your site, it must be launched from the servers on which it is set up.
-What actions are performed on it we can observe from both the browser and just the server.
-And this is where the Conversion API, which sends data from the server to Facebook, comes to the rescue.
-The API, just like Pixel, gives each user an individual ID, by which it is able to track further activities on our site.
+We can observe what actions are performed on it from both the browser and the server.
+This is where the Conversion API, which sends data from the server to Facebook, comes to the rescue.
+The API, just like Pixel, gives each user an individual ID, which allows it to track further activities on our site.

-So it might seem that the two tools do the same thing, however, not necessarily.
+It might seem that the two tools do the same thing; however, this is not necessarily the case.
 Pixel uses a browser, while the API uses a server.

 Pixel uses a browser, while the API uses a server.